foxbunny/duckweed/docs/guide/mav-intro.md

 messages.

-Once a view is rendered, it will react to user input, and various other events (hooks, navigation, etc).
+Once a view is rendered, it will react to user input, and various other events (hooks, navigation, etc.).
 Whenever an event happens, a **message** is transmitted.
 The message consists of an address (action name), and arbitrary data.

-When a matching **action** is found, it receives the message's data, and it can act on it.
+When the update function is invoked, it takes an **action** based on the message's address.
+It also receives the message's data, and it can act on it.
 Typically, an action modifies the application state by patching the model.

+Besides patching the model, actions can also send messages, either synchronously or asynchronously.
+This allows **action composition**.

-In Duckweed, model patching is done by returning a modified copy of the model which is to replace the existing state.
+In Duckweed, model patching is done by returning a modified copy of the model which is to replace the existing model.

-Once the state is modified, the cycle repeats.
+Once the model is modified, the cycle repeats.

 [Documentation index](../main.md) | [Next topic](./composition.md)